rileywoods0/threads/testing/README.md

 ## Notes
 - `.vscode/settings.json` here pins `threads.backendUrl` to `http://localhost:8000` and shortens the flush interval for faster feedback.
 - The sample files in `src/` cover multiple languages to exercise event payloads.
+- The markdown summary lives at `.threads/last-session.md` after you save a session—perfect to hand to Copilot/Cursor/Claude as context when reopening the project.